-I’ve used a lot of gear over the years, and have several favorite small backpacking gear companies.
-I also enjoy supporting entrepreneurs, and am always on the hunt for “lighter” quality gear.
-Loving gear, I’m not ashamed to say I’m a bit of a gear nut, and enjoy trying out new ideas and innovative new gear.
+I’ve used a lot of gear over the years and have several favorite small backpacking gear companies.
+I also enjoy supporting entrepreneurs and am always on the hunt for “lighter” quality gear.
+Loving gear; I’m not ashamed to say I’m a bit of a gear nut and enjoy trying new ideas and innovative equipment.

 Favorite Small Backpacking Gear Companies that are no longer so Small

-A few of the gear manufacturers I mention may not be considered small anymore, but a few are still founder owned and make great gear.
-In some instances, like Big Agnes, I’ve included them also.
-I’ve used their tents for a long time, and recently purchased another in my move back to convenience over weight.
+A few of the gear manufacturers I mention may not be considered small anymore, but a few are still founder-owned and make great gear.
+In some instances, like Big Agnes, I’ve included them.
+I’ve used their tents for a long time and recently purchased another in my move back to convenience overweight.

 Below are a few of my favorites.
-It really is amazing how many of these have evolved and grown over the years.
+It is incredible how many of these have evolved and grown.
 In some cases, they have already switched ownership (ULA Adventure), and I suspect it is only a matter of time before several sell out to the “big guys.”

-Z-packs is a small manufacturer that has really taken off over the last few years.
+Z-packs is a small manufacturer that has taken off over the last few years.
 Z-packs was founded in 2005, and I’m a big fan of their tarp tents.
 I used their Hexamid on the AT.
 It is the tarp tent seen in my featured picture.
-They were (and still are) originally known for their tarp tents, which are common among long distance hikers because of their light weight.
-In recent years, they have also branched out into backpacks, quilts, sleeping bags, clothes, accessories, etc. Over the past couple of years, I have seen more and more of their backpacks on the trails.
+They were (and still are) known initially for their tarp tents, which are common among long-distance hikers because of their lightweight.
+In recent years, they have also branched into backpacks, quilts, sleeping bags, clothes, accessories, etc. Over the past couple of years, I have seen more and more of their backpacks on the trails.